laurentvv/polyglot-bench/FIXES_SUMMARY.md

 - Run complete benchmark suites including system tests
 - Work correctly on Windows systems with encoding limitations

+## Performance Improvements

+### Python CSV Processing Test Optimization

+**Problem**: The Python implementation of the CSV processing benchmark was significantly slower than implementations in other languages, taking approximately 28 seconds to process 50K rows compared to 5-13 seconds for other languages.

+**Root Cause**:
+- Inefficient use of StringIO with the csv module added unnecessary overhead
+- Suboptimal string operations for CSV read/write operations
+- Unnecessary abstractions that slowed down processing

+**Solution**:
+- Replaced StringIO-based CSV operations with direct string manipulation using list comprehensions and join/split operations
+- Simplified the CSV read/write functions to use more efficient string operations
+- Maintained the same algorithmic approach while optimizing the implementation details

+**Results**:
+- Achieved ~26% performance improvement (from ~28s to ~21s for 50K rows)
+- Improved competitiveness with TypeScript implementation
+- Maintained correctness while significantly reducing execution time

+**Files Modified**:
+- `tests/io_operations/csv_processing/csv_processing.py`

 ## Additional Fixes

 While working on the main issues, we also fixed several other problems: